shanemileham/healthiq-project/README.md

 - Because output graphs are for a single day, I shifted and truncated timestamps so that **timestamps are integers between 0 and 1440** (number of minutes in a day).
-- Input and Output will be in JSON format for simplicity.
+- Input will be in JSON format for simplicity.

 Solution Phases:
 1. Read inputs (Assume they are well-formed)